hydrodynamicstability/statquotes/README.md

   - Naive probabilism.
 [Researchers.One](http://www.researchers.one/article/2020-03-9)

+- "Probabilistic forecasts of the real world are always inadequate and we would be wise not to stake too much on their success."

+  - Erica Thompson (2022)

+  - *Escape from Model Land:  How Mathematical Models Can Lead Us Astray and What We Can Do About It* (Basic Books).

 ## Mathematics

 - "The miracle of the appropriateness of the language of mathematics for the formulation of the laws of physics is a wonderful gift which we neither understand nor deserve."